Preloader

 Google Fonts Library

-Now picture Google Fonts like a big repository of professionally designed fonts, hosted on the internet.
-Instead of being limited to the “common” fonts such as Arial or Times New Roman—that almost any machine can utilize—you can “check out” these complete typefaces on the fly from Google‘s servers.
+Picture Google Fonts like a big repository of professionally designed fonts hosted on the internet.
+Instead of being limited to “common” fonts such as Arial or Times New Roman, you can now “check out” complete typefaces on the fly from Google‘s servers.
+Below is the simple, step-by-step way to get them into your CSS.

 1. Pick Your Font